 Communicating is at times an intimidating experience for people.
 This is especially true if they are asked to speak in public.
-Public Speaking or communicating in general is comprised of several elements.
+Public Speaking or communicating, in general, is comprised of several elements.
 These elements include

 Speaker & Message

 The speaker is the one who is attempting to share a message.
 A successful speaker needs to be convincing as well as possess authoritative knowledge of their topic.
 In addition, a speaker should have some enthusiasm for what they are sharing.
 We have been in the presence of a boring expert.
-A person who had knowledge but lack the energy to deliver the content in way that was engaging.
+A person who had knowledge but lack the energy to deliver the content in a way that was engaging.

 The speaker also possesses the message or what they are sharing.
 The success of the message depends on the organizational skills of the speaker.
 The main points need to be clear and understandable.
-Ideas and supporting details need to crafted in a way for maximum impact.
+Ideas and supporting details need to be crafted in a way for maximum impact.
 Often, a message will make a lot of sense to the speaker but not to anyone else.

 Channel & Listener